New OCLC Research report provides evidence base for shift to shared print management approach

 - Understanding the characteristics of the collective print collection

-- Supporting policy and service decision-making with good intelligence based on WorldCat and other data resources
+- Supporting policy and service decision-making with good intelligence based on WorldCat and other data resources, and

 - Understanding patterns or trends within the scholarly and cultural record.